 Often when we think of our business and our goals we get too caught up in the here and now – it’s so easy to get distracted by current pressures, fears and old habits, too easy to remain within our comfort zone, to only think as far as we’ve gone before, or to things that are very nearly within reach.
 The problem with doing this is that it hugely limits us.
 We’re ultimately capable of so much more than we’re able to do right now, but if you don’t envisage in detail what that could be, and where you could go, you’ll just stagnate.
 Let’s start stepping in that direction.

+So how do you connect with your vision?
 This task requires a healthy and vivid imagination.
 This is where you’re supposed to dream big about your future.
 Forget about feeling silly – for this task we’re not interested in what you think is possible, or what you currently think you have (or haven’t) the resources to do.
 Clear all distractions and let your mind roam free.
 This should be a bold and daring dream of an exciting and compelling future.
 What you describe might sound out of reach or fantastically aspirational, but this is exactly what your vision should be.
 An unambitious vision is not a vision and won’t inspire anyone, not yourself, and not others.
 This vision is to give you a really exciting beacon that will motivate you through the tough times and give you something exhilarating and inspiring to work towards.

-Set a timer for 5-10 minutes per section and just freewrite (constantly without stopping or editing yourself as you go).
+Set a timer for 5-10 minutes per section and just freewrite (write constantly, without stopping or editing yourself as you go).
 Remember, NO ONE IS GOING TO READ THIS.
 Don’t be embarrassed – dream BIG.
 This is for you, no one else.

 First of all, ask yourself, what would you like to achieve in your lifetime, what do you want your legacy to be?
 What do you want to be remembered for?
 Make a list – you don’t have to limit yourself to just one thing – and get it all down.
 These can be either personal or professional – often when we think in terms of our lifetime, it’s a mixture of the two.
 But, it doesn’t matter either way – this will just help you to cut through any smaller concerns and get right to the heart of your priorities in life, how you will feel fulfilled, and then we can start making sure your business aligns with and leads towards this.